- Normal precautions

-Irish citizens planning travel to Brussels are advised to remain vigilant and exercise a high degree of caution.
+Irish citizens in Belgium are advised to exercise a high degree of caution and follow the advice of local authorities.

 The best help is often close at hand so if you have problems, try talking to your local contacts, tour operator representative or hotel management.

-You can contact the emergency services in Belgium by dialling 112.
+Visitors can contact the emergency services in Belgium by dialling 112 Specific emergency numbers are:

 Our tips for Safe Travels: